Recipes rebuilding lives

 Celebrate Christmas with Migrateful

-Our online cookery classes bring employees, friends and family together to connect, feel merry, learn new skills and mark the holiday season in a memorable way.
+With a gift voucher or one of our online cookery classes, bring employees, friends and family together to connect, feel merry, learn new skills and mark the holiday season in a memorable way.

 Join our Distanced Dinner Party

-On Friday 13th November, we’re hosting our next Distanced Dinner Party, as reviewed in the Sunday Times, where our wonderful Moroccan chef will be cooking up a 3 course, authentic Moroccan feast, delivered to your door.
+On Friday 11th December, we’re hosting our next Distanced Dinner Party, as reviewed in the Sunday Times, where our wonderful Eritrean chef will be cooking up a 3 course, authentic Eritrean feast, delivered to your door.

 The Migrateful chef family now represents over 25 different countries.
 Find out more about our chefs and the stories that brought them to the UK.

-Learn delicious and authentic recipes from around the world.
-A great way to improve your cooking skills and feel connected with other.
+Online or face to face, join a small group in learning delicious and authentic recipes from around the world.
+A great way to improve your cooking skills and feel connected with others.

 Migrateful’s cookery classes help support migrants and refugees struggling to rebuild their lives.